 The rear seats split 60:40 and there’s a ski hatch for stowing longer objects.
-It's a pretty practical car and will slot into family duties easily, though it's worth noting that Polestar predicts a heavy fleet/business bias for the new electric car at launch.
+It's a pretty practical car and will slot into family duties easily, though it's worth noting that Polestar predicts a heavy fleet/business bias for its latest model.

 What’s the interior like?

 Settle in and you’ll be at once familiar with the Scandi chic and Volvo overtones, yet surprised by the sheer modernity and freshness of the design.
-Choice of materials and quality are top-notch - it feels on a par with Volvo cabins and they’re from the top drawer - and, yes, you’ll spot a few telltale shared parts (steering wheel controls, electric window switches and suchlike), which is just fine by us.
+Materials and build quality are top-notch – it feels on a par with Volvo cabins, and they’re from the top drawer – and, yes, you’ll spot a few telltale shared parts (steering wheel controls, electric window switches and suchlike), which is just fine by us.

-But Polestar has struck its own interior vibe, as you’d expect when Volvo’s former design chief - Thomas Ingenlath - is the CEO.
+But Polestar has struck its own interior vibe, as you’d expect when a designer – Volvo’s former design chief, Thomas Ingenlath – in Polestar's CEO.
 It’s largely achieved through the use of twin large digital screens for the instrument panel and central touchscreen.
 In a bold move, Polestar is premiering the world’s first Google Android operating system for its infotainment and it clears the way for a very minimalist cabin.
 Sound familiar, Tesla?

 The best electric SUVs: our guide to the best EVs